danielpcampagna/master-stuffs/queries/questions/CQ08/question.md

+---
+status: outdated
+comment: Este documento está desatualizado.
+A versão mais recente deve ser vista no artigo (overleaf).
+---

 For each category of personal data, list the period for which the data will be retained e.g. one month? one year?
 As a general rule data must be retained for no longer than is necessary for the purpose for which it was collected in the first place.

 ---

-In GDPR [^1], the category of personal data is defined as the sub classes of the personal data class.
+In GDPRov [^1], the category of personal data is defined as the sub classes of the personal data class.
 The definition of the existing categories thus lies in the context where the model is instantiated.
 <!-- .
 Additionally, Pandit has argued that this question demands the  -->

 Looking at the question, the expected result thus is a list of tuples containing the category of data and the respective period (or retention rule) for which the data will be retained.
 Both Ujcich [^2] and DPV [^3] ontologies have designed this information attached to the legal (or justification) base that legitimates this data collection.